nvim-treesitter/nvim-treesitter/README.md

     files = {"src/parser.c"},
     -- optional entries:
-    branch = "main", -- default branch in case of git repo if different from master generate_requires_npm = false, -- if stand-alone parser without npm dependencies requires_generate_from_grammar = false, -- if folder contains pre-generated src/parser.c },
+    branch = "main", -- default branch in case of git repo if different from master location = "", -- location of the tree-sitter parser in the (larger) repository generate_requires_npm = false, -- if stand-alone parser without npm dependencies requires_generate_from_grammar = false, -- if folder contains pre-generated src/parser.c },